keymetrics/doc-pm2/en/plus/guide/issue-dashboard.md

 ## Manually emit an issue

-If you properly uses `try... catch` in your code, errors will be catch and will never be reported in the dashboard.
+If you properly use `try... catch` in your code, errors will be caught and will never be reported in the dashboard.

-To reporte them anyway, emit yourself an exception with `io.notify()`:
+To report them anyway, emit an exception with `io.notify()`:

 ```javascript
 const io = require('@pm2/io')